robertoostenveld/arduino/esp8266_imu_osc/README.md

 The sampling rate that can be achieved with one sensor is around 200 Hz, the sampling rate for 8 sensors is around 60 Hz.

+## Hardware connections

+The ESP8266 is connected to a TCA9548a I2C multiplexer as follows:

+- SDA=D1=5
+- SCL=D2=4
+- RESET=D3=0
+- VCC
+- GND

+The multiplexer is in turn connected to eight MPU9250 sensors with the I2C connections:

+- SDA
+- SCL
+- VCC
+- GND

+Furthermore, the ESP8266 is connected (over some resistors) to a common cathode RGB LED as follows:

+- LED_R=D5
+- LED_G=D6
+- LED_B=D7
+- GND

 ## Configuration

 Once connected to your local network, you can configure some settings